-Students are required to give a 10 minute individual presentation based on a case study of their choice.
+Students are required to submit a 10-minute recorded individual presentation, based on a case study of their choice.
 The case study should focus on a strategic management decision that had detrimental consequences on a company, the environment and or society.